AriFordsham/GHCWiki/applicative-do.md

   behaviour but without forcing the user to explicitly choose.

 1. Applicative syntax can be a bit obscure and hard to write.
-  Do-notaiton is more natural, so we would like to be able to write Applicative composition in do-notation where possible.
+  Do-notation is more natural, so we would like to be able to write Applicative composition in do-notation where possible.
 For example:

   ```wiki